 - CBD is derived from cannabis, but it does not get you high.

 - Cannabis with high THC content is illegal in Slovakia even for personal use and is a controlled substance.
+UPDATE MARCH 2021: CBD is no longer considered a controlled substance and CBD products will be legal for personal use from 1st of May onwards.

 - CBD oil is legal and can be purchased online, due to Slovakian membership in the EU.